Key takeaways:

 - Layout.
 Keep your website layout simple and organized, with clear headings and sections.
 Use whitespace effectively to prevent overcrowding and make content more digestible.
 Prioritize responsive design to ensure your website adapts seamlessly to different screen sizes.

 - Testimonials and reviews.
 Build trust and showcase your expertise by using compelling visuals alongside testimonials, such as client photos or project images.
 Highlight positive feedback that emphasizes the quality of your work and customer satisfaction.
+Consider embedding reviews from Google or Houzz to strengthen credibility and support local SEO.

+Tip 3.
 Showcase your services and past projects

 Showcasing your work is one of the best ways to build trust and help visitors understand exactly what you offer.
 Include a visual portfolio or gallery that highlights high-quality before-and-after photos of past projects.
 This not only shows off your skills but helps potential clients imagine what you can do for them.

-Make sure to write short, clear descriptions for each service you provide—like remodeling, roofing, or flooring.
+Make sure to write short, clear descriptions for each service you provide — like remodeling, roofing, or flooring.
 Pair these with project summaries to give more context.

 For example: